Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - The API uses your existing .NET development user secrets for `ConnectionStrings:DefaultConnection` and `Jwt:Key`.
 Starting the app does not create a database or change AWS resources.
 - `make` or `make help` lists build, test, and individual-server commands.
 CDK tests also require `uv`.

+Images and the banner video use public CloudFront URLs, including on localhost and in fresh clones.
+No AWS credentials are needed to view them.

 <h1>Live Website</h1>